alekseygenerozov/starforge_mult_search/code/README.md

 (1) Calculate the halo masses using "python3 run_batch_halo_only_par.py START END FT," where START is the starting snapshot, END is the ending snapshot, and FT is the desired ft.
-To analyze all of the snapshots, use python3 run_batch_halo_only_par.py 0 -1 FT.
+To analyze all the snapshots, use python3 run_batch_halo_only_par.py 0 -1 FT.

 (2) This will run the script halo_masses_single_double_par.py and produce two set output files: (i) Plain text files M2e4halo_masses*, with tabular data, containing the list of halo masses in the first column and